zalyoung/gitlab-handbook/content/handbook/support/knowledge-base/kb-style-guide.md

 ## Formatting

-The [Documentation Style Guide](https://docs.gitlab.com/ee/development/documentation/styleguide) is a good reference.
-The imporant thing is that we have clear information for the customer following a standard template that, over time, users will be used to navigating.
+Follow the [Documentation Style Guide](https://docs.gitlab.com/ee/development/documentation/styleguide) and use the [recommended word list](https://docs.gitlab.com/ee/development/documentation/styleguide/word_list.html).
+The important thing is that we have clear information for the customer following a standard template that, over time, users will be accustomed to navigating.

 ### Title